How to make your voice sound better

 Tips for making your voice sound better

-1. Get to know your voice by listening to recordings of yourself.
+1. Improve your voice by listening to recordings of yourself.

 To improve the sound of your voice, you’ll need to face the displeasure head-on and listen to a recording (or several) of yourself.
 What you’ll hear will likely surprise or upset you.
 You might grimace and feel the need to turn off the recording.